Results.

 |

-An acquittal without a verdict is a nullity; adjournment discretion must serve the broader interests of justice.
+An acquittal entered without a verdict is a nullity; adjournment discretion must serve the broader interests of justice.

 |